nextcloud/documentation/developer_manual/core/configfile.rst

 Using alternative app directories
 ---------------------------------

-ownCloud can be set to use a custom app directory in /config/config.php.
+Nextcloud can be set to use a custom app directory in /config/config.php.
 Customise the following code and add it to your config file:

 .. code-block:: php